Skip to content

 end

 await_component/2 blocks until someone clicks a button or select menu on that message.
-When it fires, the interaction is consumed and won't reach your component handlers.
+The interaction is consumed and won't reach your component handlers.

 Pass a :filter function to only match specific interactions: